grycap/oscar/docs/invoking.md

 ### How to deploy

-The minimum definition to expose a service is by selecting the port inside the image where the API is running:
+The minimum definition to expose a service is selecting the port inside the image where the API is running.
+Once the service is deployed, if you call the API and it returns a `502 Bad Gateway` error, the port is wrong:

 ``` yaml
 expose: